vermahima/vermahima/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 Use my mail to contact me- vermahimani956@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: love trying new things
+- ⚡ Fun fact: love trying new stuff.

 <!---
 vermahima/vermahima is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.